kidik425/18-Project_2/README.md

 **Future Improvements/Plans** <br>
 •	A vetted, 100% accurate source of retail dispensary locations <br>
-•	Re-organization of data into Census Tracts so that demographic features can be factored into decision making (see, for example, findings from Sciece Direct: https://www.sciencedirect.com/science/article/pii/S221133552030125X)<br>
+•	Re-organization of data into Census Tracts so that demographic features can be factored into decision making (see, for example, findings from [Science Direct](https:/sciencedirect.com/science/article/pii/S221133552030125X) )<br>

 **Programs/Libraries Used** <br>
 •	Pandas <br>